PookaMustard/beatrice-witchcogs/README.md

 ### GOG
 Fetches games or movies from GOG.com and displays information about them such as the prices and the platforms.
 Requires requests and BeautifulSoup4 to operate.
 Currently supports:
-- `[p]gog [searchname]` - Search and display information for the specified game or movie.
+- `[p]gog [search query]` - Search and display information for the specified game or movie.
 Will ask the user which result they want if more than one result is detected.
 Used for up-to-date searches.
 - `[p]gogcount` - Says how many products there are on GOG.com.

 ### Is It Down